Prince Louis II of Monaco

 by Scott Mehl © Unofficial Royalty 2015

 Prince Louis II of Monaco (Louis Honoré Charles Antoine Grimaldi) was born July 12, 1870, in Baden-Baden, Grand Duchy of Baden, now in Baden-Württemberg, Germany.
 He was the only child of Prince Albert I of Monaco and Lady Mary Victoria Hamilton, daughter of William Hamilton, 11th Duke of Hamilton and Princess Marie of Baden.
 Shortly after his birth, his mother left her husband and took Louis to the Grand Duchy of Baden where he was raised until the age of 11.
-At that point, he returned to Monaco to begin preparing for his future royal role.
+Louis then returned to Monaco to prepare for his future royal role.

-Following World War II – during which the principality had been occupied by both the Italians and Germans before liberation by the Allies – Prince Louis began spending most of his time in Paris and greatly ignored the principality.
-In 1944, his daughter Charlotte ceded her rights to the throne in favor of her son, Rainier, who would eventually succeed his grandfather.
-And in June 1946, Prince Louis married the French film star, Ghislaine Dommanget.
+Following World War II, during which the principality had been occupied by both the Italians and Germans before liberation by the Allies, Prince Louis began spending most of his time in Paris and greatly ignored the principality.
+In 1944, his daughter Charlotte ceded her rights to the throne in favor of her son Rainier, who would eventually succeed his grandfather.
+In June 1946, Prince Louis married the French film star Ghislaine Dommanget.
 The couple lived primarily at the Château de Marchais, their estate outside of Paris.

 On May 9, 1949, Prince Louis II died at the Prince’s Palace in Monaco.
 He is buried at the Cathedral of Monaco.